 Work and Contribution

-- Pt Deen Dayal Upadhyaya established a publishing house in Lucknow named “ Rashtra Dharma Prakashan” and through the house launched a monthly magazine Rashtra Dharma”, later, he also launched Panchajanya and Swadesh.
+- Pt Deen Dayal Upadhyaya established a publishing house in Lucknow named “ Rashtra Dharma Prakashan” and through the house launched a monthly magazine Rashtra Dharma”.
+Later, he also launched Panchajanya and Swadesh.

 - He was a prolific writer and editor, contributing to various publications.
-He worked as a journalist in the “Rashtra Dharma” daily, was an editor at “Panchjanya”, and wrote some columns for the weekly like “The Organiser” and “Political Dairy”.
+He worked as a journalist in the “Rashtra Dharma” daily, was an editor at “Panchjanya”, and wrote some columns for the weekly like “The Organiser” and “Political Diary”.

 - His mantra while pursuing journalism was “Don’t distort the news”